GuideJanuary 14, 2026 · Updated April 14, 20267 min read

 How to Import CSV into MongoDB: 5 Practical Methods

 MongoDB is great for flexible schemas, but CSVs still bring quirks: delimiters, headers, encodings, and type inference.
+If you need a refresher on the format, our overview of what a CSV file is covers the essentials.
 Here are five practical ways to import CSVs into MongoDB, from one-off commands to production-grade flows.

 1) mongoimport (CLI)